-- 18 The installer stops, uninstalls, reinstalls, and starts specified RPMs. - 19 If necessary, reinstate any missing mount points in the /etc/fstab file on each node that you recorded in step 7. - 20 Restart all the volumes by entering the following command for each disk group: - # vxvol -q diskgroup startall - 21 Remount all VxFS file systems and Storage Checkpoints on all nodes:
+- 18 The installer stops, uninstalls, reinstalls, and starts specified RPMs. - 19 If necessary, reinstate any missing mount points in the /etc/fstab file on each node that you recorded in step 7. - 20 Restart all the volumes by entering the following command for each disk group:

+21 Remount all VxFS file systems and Storage Checkpoints on all nodes:

 '''

 mount /filesystem

-mount /checkpoint name

 '''

-- 22 You can perform the following optional configuration steps: - If you want to use features of Veritas Storage Foundation 6.0.1 for which you do not currently have an appropriate license installed, obtain the license and run the vxlicinst command to add it to your system. - To upgrade VxFS Disk Layout versions and VxVM Disk Group versions, follow the upgrade instructions.
+- # mount /checkpoint_name - 22 You can perform the following optional configuration steps: - If you want to use features of Veritas Storage Foundation 6.0.4 for which you do not currently have an appropriate license installed, obtain the license and run the vxlicinst command to add it to your system. - To upgrade VxFS Disk Layout versions and VxVM Disk Group versions, follow the upgrade instructions.

-See "Upgrading VxVM disk group versions" on page 109.
+See "Upgrading VxVM disk group versions" on page 93.